Celsius (NASDAQ:CELH) Given “Equal Weight” Rating at Morgan Stanley

-Celsius (NASDAQ:CELH – Get Free Report) last released its quarterly earnings data on Tuesday, May 7th.
-The company reported $0.27 earnings per share for the quarter, beating the consensus estimate of $0.20 by $0.07.
-Celsius had a return on equity of 111.29% and a net margin of 18.63%.
-The company had revenue of $355.70 million for the quarter, compared to the consensus estimate of $390.37 million.
-During the same quarter last year, the business posted $0.13 EPS.
-Celsius’s revenue for the quarter was up 36.9% on a year-over-year basis.
-Research analysts forecast that Celsius will post 1.11 EPS for the current year.
+Celsius (NASDAQ:CELH – Get Free Report) last released its earnings results on Tuesday, May 7th.
+The company reported $0.27 earnings per share for the quarter, beating analysts’ consensus estimates of $0.20 by $0.07.
+Celsius had a net margin of 18.63% and a return on equity of 111.29%.
+The firm had revenue of $355.70 million for the quarter, compared to analysts’ expectations of $390.37 million.
+During the same period in the previous year, the company earned $0.13 earnings per share.
+The company’s quarterly revenue was up 36.9% on a year-over-year basis.
+As a group, research analysts predict that Celsius will post 1.11 earnings per share for the current year.

 Institutional Trading of Celsius